Gem'X: Gameplay

 The player is presented with two rectangular grids of coloured gems called fields.
 The field on the right contains a combination of coloured gems piled on top of each other.
 The left one contains a similar setup to the right, only this has several differences and may contain more gems.
 The aim is to click on gems on the left field to make them look identical to the right field within the given time limit.

 To achieve the goal, the player can lower the colour value of a gem to enable it to match with its opposing gem in the right field.
 The order of colours is red, green, blue, pink and yellow.
 The player controls the cursor (a pointing hand) using the joystick.
 Pressing fire directly over a gem will lower the colour value two levels.
 For example, a green gem will turn pink and a blue gem will turn yellow.
 However, not only the selected gem will change colour.
 Those above, below, left and right of the selected gem will also be affected.
 These gems will lower their colour by one level, so a red gem would become green and a blue gem would turn pink.
 Following these simple rules gives the player the ability to match the two fields.
-A yellow gem has no colour with a lower valancy.
+A yellow gem has no colour with a lower valency.
 Therefore, if the player attempts to lower this gem it will automatically implode and the gem above will fall into the vacant hole.
-Clicking directly on a pink gem lowers the valancy by two, so this also implodes as it moves below the value of yellow.
+Clicking directly on a pink gem lowers the valency by two, so this also implodes as it moves below the value of yellow.

 In each level, there is a limited number of moves and a limited amount of time available.
 If one of the two runs out, a life is lost and the level starts over again.
 The player always has the option to undo the last move made.
 Levels are played in groups, called mines.
 Each mine contains 16 levels, but only a few of them must be played, randomly chosen by the computer.
 The player can decide to skip the current level and move on to another, but at the cost of a life.
 Once the required number of levels is completed, the next mine can be chosen from two possibilities, following a tree diagram.
 A password is also obtained with which the game can be restarted directly from the new mine in the future.
 There are 26 mines in total for a total of about 400 levels.

 The player is accompanied by a girl named Kiki, who provides encouragement throughout the game.
 At the end of each level, another of Kiki's friends is introduced, either wearing very skimpy clothing or completely nude, although their intimate parts are not shown.
 Only Kiki's intimate parts are shown in the final picture when completing the game.